linked-db/linked-ql/site/overview.md

 ## What is LinkedQL?

-LinkedQL is a query interface (`db.query()`) that gives applications a stable contract across runtimes and environments – server, browser, worker, edge – with the same idea:
+LinkedQL is a query interface (`db.query()`) that gives applications a stable database contract across runtimes and environments – server, browser, worker, edge – with the same idea:

 + live queries, lazy fetching, subscriptions, and sync
-+ relationship traversal and object-relational syntax
++ direct relationship traversal via an object-relational syntax
 + automatic schema versioning and version safety
 + data federation over disparate data sources

 → All in just `~100 KiB` (min+zip)

-Conceptually, these are not separate features – they are aspects of the same thing: the full application-database relationship, *formalized* at the query boundary.
+Conceptually, these are not separate features – they are aspects of the same thing: **the full application-database relationship, *formalized* at the query boundary**.

 The model is delivered as a universal database contract that works across database engines, runtime environments, and deployment architectures.